-An ACP can only calculate energy savings and create ESCs if the ACP is the 'energy saver' under the ESS Rule.
+An ACP can only calculate energy savings and create ESCs from an implementation if the ACP is the energy saver under the ESS Rule.
 The ACP must be the energy saver as at the implementation date.
 An energy saver can be either:

-- the original energy saver which, under this method, is the appliance retailer who sells the high efficiency appliance to the purchaser, or - the nominated energy saver which is someone the original energy saver has nominated as the energy saver by completing a Nomination Form.
+- ▼ the original energy saver which, under this method, is the appliance retailer4 who sells the high efficiency appliance to the purchaser, or - ▼ the nominated energy saver which is someone the original energy saver has nominated as the energy saver by completing a Nomination Form.5